19 Things to Never Say to Flight Attendants

 “I met a number of famous people while working, and most were polite and appreciative,” Johnson recalls, “but the grossest one I met was the CEO of a famous catalog company who was flying in first class and asked me for a foot massage after his dinner.”
 No. Just no. On the other hand, this one word will get your flight attendant to like you.

-Flight attendants can be male or female, and that’s your first hint that the word “stewardess” is no longer appropriate in this day and age.
-Calling a flight attendant a “stewardess” is about as acceptable as lighting up a cigarette on a plane and about as desirable as getting decked out in your fanciest clothes for your flight.
-All of these are vestiges of the early days of aviation, and none belongs in the present day.
+Flight attendants can be male or female, and that’s your first hint that the word stewardess is no longer appropriate in this day and age.
+Calling a flight attendant a stewardess is about as acceptable as lighting up a cigarette on a plane and about as desirable as getting decked out in your fanciest clothes for your flight.
+All of these are vestiges of the early days of aviation, and none belong in the present day.
+Check out these vintage photos of what flying used to be like.

 “Will I make my connection?”